web3cryptoidea/weather-dashboard/README.md

 # Weather-dashboard

-This repository contains a simple weather dashboard app that runs in the browser and features dynamically updated HTML and CSS.
+This repository contains a simple weather forecast dashboard app that runs in the browser and features dynamically updated HTML and CSS.

 ## Description

-This application displays the 5-days weather forcast for a city chosen by a user, including City name, Date, Temperature, Humidity, Wind speed
+This application displays the 5-days weather forcast for a city chosen by a user, including City name, Date, Temperature, Humidity, Wind speed.
+The application stores the data of the last 6 searches in the local storage and retrieves this data aside in a form of buttons with the names of the cities.

 ## Installation
 N/A